celestiaorg/docs/docs/developers/optimism.md

 # Optimism & Celestia tutorial

-*This tutorial will show how existing blockchains, such as Optimism, can integrate with Celestia to switch from their existing data availability service.*
+*This tutorial will show how existing blockchains, such as Optimism, can integrate with Celestia to go modular.*

 :::caution
 This tutorial was tested on a machine with 8GB RAM, 160 GB SSD,